Joyce630/BizarreTourtoItaly/README.md

 <br><br>
 <h3>Statement</h3>
-<br>This is a student project for the course COMM5961 of the New Media Programme of the School of Journalism and Communication, CUHK.
+This is a student project for the course COMM5961 of the New Media Programme of the School of Journalism and Communication, CUHK.
 Feel free to contact me if you have any suggestion: sendtojoyce630@gmail.com